Insights

 • Setup of parameters

-Ultrasonic systems have predefined frequencies for cleaning.
-It must be evaluated whether these frequencies are compatible with the components on your assembly with appropriate trials.
+Ultrasonic systems operate at predefined frequencies.
+It must be evaluated whether the selected frequency and energy input are compatible with the components on the PCB assembly using appropriate trials and verification methods.

-Our experts can help you determine whether your process around your assemblies to be cleaned is suitable for an ultrasonic process and what additional considerations are required.
-We support you with our expertise and offer you options.
+Our experts can help determine whether your PCB assemblies and process requirements are suitable for ultrasonic cleaning and which additional considerations are required.
+We support process qualification and provide options for stable implementation.

 Contact us